e2b-dev/E2B/DEV.md

 - enable simpler debugging
 - Remove supervisord and just use systemd for both nomad and consul
 - Enable terraform cache again later
+- Install golang to the vm for easier remote debugging

 ### API
 - Add monitoring to the envs routes